Enter exactly three known variables to calculate the remaining two using the equations of motion

-Fill in exactly 3 text boxes and leave 2 empty
+Fill in exactly 3 fields — leave 2 empty

 Welcome to the Kinematics (SUVAT) Calculator, your essential tool for solving 1D constant acceleration problems.
 Whether you are a physics student analyzing moving objects, an engineer calculating braking distances, or simply exploring the laws of classical mechanics, this calculator uses the four standard equations of motion to automatically resolve any missing variables.
 By providing exactly three known parameters (Displacement, Initial Velocity, Final Velocity, Acceleration, or Time), the solver dynamically routes the information through the fundamental kinematic formulas to instantly derive the remaining two variables.